itayG98/Sale-My-House/README.md

 ## SQL Script
 ### Prerequisites for the script

-in order to run the script u need to make sure you dont have DB named `[Sale My House DB]` if so choose diffrent name  and run https://github.com/itayG98/Sale-My-House/blob/a4beabf97051b155d9e6f5df4899bf24fe319773/FinalyAssay.sql#L1-L5
+in order to run the script you need to make sure you dont have DB named `[Sale My House DB]` if so choose diffrent name  and run https://github.com/itayG98/Sale-My-House/blob/a4beabf97051b155d9e6f5df4899bf24fe319773/FinalyAssay.sql#L1-L5